Slaughter16/Proxmox-Networking-Lab/README.md

 ---

-## 📷 Optional Enhancements

-- Add **screenshots** of:
-  - pfSense DHCP leases VLAN and rule config
-  - Pi-hole admin panel with blocked queries
-  - Security Onion alerts dashboard
-  - Kali attacks and packet captures
-- Create a **network diagram** with draw.io or Lucidchart and include it

----

 ## 🔐 VLAN Segmentation & Firewall Rules

 - pfSense is configured as a VLAN trunk to manage traffic across VLAN 10 (Client), VLAN 20 (Server), and VLAN 30 (Security)